hugoalh/scan-virus-ghaction/README.md

 > **⚠ Important:**
 >
 > - If this acts weird, try to disable input [`clamav_subcursive`](#clamav_subcursive) first before report the issues!
-> - It is not recommended to use this on ClamAV official signatures due to these rarely have false positives in most cases.
+> - It is not recommended to use this on the ClamAV official signatures due to these rarely have false positives in most cases.
 > - ClamAV unofficial signatures maybe not follow the recommended signatures name pattern.

 #### `clamav_multiscan`